waffle-iron/DevTools-1/README.md

 [![Powershellgallery Badge][psgallery-badge]][psgallery-status]

-A set of tools for the rapid PS modules development.
+The main goal of this `DevTools` is to streamflow the PoweSell modules development, and make it as simple as possible.

 ## Install: